Classified (rapper): 2018–present: Longevity and latest projects

 On February 9, 2018, Boyd filmed a music video for "Powerless" in Nova Scotia, featuring native dancers and musicians and bringing to light the issues surrounding missing and murdered Indigenous women and girls.
 On May 8, 2018, Boyd released another new single called "Changes" featuring Anjulie.
 On May 25, 2018, Boyd released another single "She Ain't Gotta Do Much".
 Later that month, Boyd announced his new EP Tomorrow Could Be....
 The EP was released on June 29, 2018.
 On September 14, 2018, Boyd announced that his new album Tomorrow Could Be the Day Things Change would be released on October 12.
 The first single from the album, "Cold Love", featuring Tory Lanez, was released the same day.

-On September 20, 2020, Boyd released an EP called Time.
+On September 20, 2020, Boyd released an eight-song EP called Time.
 "Good News", which features Breagh Isabel, was one of the singles off the EP.
 It was certified Gold in Canada and appeared on John Krasinski's Some Good News.

 On June 29, 2022, Boyd released Retrospected (Acoustic) which is an album consisting of acoustic versions of all his hit singles such as "Day Doesn't Die", "Accept It", "Inner Ninja", "Good News" and "All About You (Feat.
 Breagh Isabel and Brett Matthews)".

 Boyd explores how he went from being a small-town teen to a big name in the music industry in the book Classified: Off the Beat 'N Path, which was released on April 30 2021.

 In the memoir, Boyd touches on overcoming the challenges of being a young, aspiring music artist on the East Coast, the importance of home and staying humble during success.

 "Life's a journey, not a destination," Boyd told Jeff Douglas, the host of CBC Radio's Mainstreet, in an interview at his home in Enfield, N.S., adding "My only scale of success is that I can come out to my studio every day and make a beat."

 In 2024, Boyd released his most recent album Luke's View.